rudderlabs/rudderstack-docs/destinations/salesforce.md

 ![Salesforce Connection Settings](../.gitbook/assets/image%20%2841%29.png)

 * Please provide your Salesforce username and password here, along with the access token.

+* If you are using Sandbox environment for integration, enable this.
 Then, click on **Next**.
 Salesforce will be enabled as a destination in RudderStack.

+{% hint style="info" %}
+To know more about Salesforce Sandbox, you can click [here](https://help.salesforce.com/articleView?id=sf.deploy_sandboxes_parent.htm&type=5).
+{% endhint %}

 {% hint style="info" %}
 We **recommend** that you create a new Salesforce account to use it with RudderStack.
 This will protect any confidential information present in your existing Salesforce account.
 This is **entirely optional**, however, and you can also use your existing Salesforce account.